Billy Price, C/G, Ohio State

 James Daniels*, C, Iowa

-Height: 6-4.
-Weight: 295.
+Height: 6-3.
+Weight: 306.
+Arm: 33.25.
 Projected 40 Time: 5.00.
 Projected Round (2018): 1-2.
-2/17/18: Over the past three seasons, Daniels was a starter for Iowa.
+4/24/18: Over the past three seasons, Daniels was a starter for Iowa.
 In 2017, he was a rock-solid run blocker for Akrum Wadley and was reliable in pass protection.
 Daniels has good technique and should be able to play quickly in his NFL career.
 While Daniels doesn't have great size, he is very strong and team sources are raving about his heavy hands with the ability to sustain blocks while getting movement at the point of attack.
+Daniels has a shot at being a late first-round pick, and if he slips to Friday night, he should get selected in the second round.

-After his true junior season, Daniels submitted for feedback from the NFL Draft Advisory and then he declared for the 2018 NFL Draft.
-Daniels should go no lower than the second or third round of the 2018 NFL Draft.
+After his true junior season, Daniels submitted for feedback from the NFL Draft Advisory and then declared for the 2018 NFL Draft.
+He should go no lower than the second or third round of the 2018 NFL Draft.

 Frank Ragnow, C/G, Arkansas